Novel Visual Category Discovery with Dual Ranking Statistics and Mutual Knowledge Distillation: Related work

 \section{Related work}

 Our work is relevant to novel category discovery, knowledge distillation, and part-level feature learning.
 We briefly review the most relevant work below.

 \emph{Novel category discovery}~is a relatively new problem setting recently formalized by~\cite{Han2019learning,rankstat} with the task being automatically discovering new object categories in the unlabelled data by making use of a labeled dataset containing different but relevant object classes.
 The purpose of using the extra labelled data is to learn a category prior to reduce the ambiguity of class definition.
 This task is closely related to unsupervised clustering and semi-supervised learning, but also significantly different from them.
-Unsupervised clustering has been studied for decades with many classical approaches~\cite{macqueen1967some_kmeans,Arthur2008kmeanspp,comaniciu2002mean_shift} and deep learning based solutions~\cite{xie2016unsupervised,ghasedi2017deep,rebuffi2020lsd} being proposed.
+Unsupervised clustering has been studied for decades with many classical approaches~\cite{macqueen1967some_kmeans,Arthur2008kmeanspp,comaniciu2002mean_shift} and deep learning based solutions~\cite{xie2016unsupervised,ghasedi2017deep,rebuffi21lsdc} being proposed.
 Due to the lack of a proper class prior, multiple equally valid clustering results can be achieved by different criteria.
 Therefore, it can not be directly applied to discovery new classes as we expect the model to follow a unique class definition.
-In semi-supervised learning (SSL)~\cite{sohn2020fixmatch,berthelot2019mixmatch,oliver2018realistic,tarvainen2017mean}, unlabelled data are used together with labelled data to train a more robust model, with the assumption that all classes in the unlabelled data have labelled instances.
+In semi-supervised learning~\cite{sohn2020fixmatch,rebuffi2020semi,berthelot2019mixmatch,oliver2018realistic,tarvainen2017mean}, unlabelled data are used together with labelled data to train a more robust model, with the assumption that all classes in the unlabelled data have labelled instances.
 However, this is unlikely to be true for real applications where unlabelled data may come from new classes.
 Thus, novel category discovery is a more realistic setting.
 The DTC method introduced in~\cite{Han2019learning} approaches this problem in two steps.
 The model is firstly trained with supervised learning on the labelled data to capture high-level semantic class information and then trained on the unlabelled data with a clustering loss to discover new categories.
 In~\cite{rankstat,han21autonovel}, Han~\etal~proposed to use self-supervision to bootstrap feature learning and introduced ranking statistics on the feature embedding to provide pseudo labels for training on unlabelled data.
 The KCL~\cite{hsu2017learning} and MCL~\cite{hsu2019multi} methods were designed for general transfer learning across domains and tasks, which can also be applied for novel category discovery.
 These two methods maintain two models for training and testing, a pretrained binary classifier for pseudo label generation and a clustering model.
 The binary classifier pretrained on the labelled data is used to provide pseudo labels to train the clustering model on unlabelled data.
-The existing methods only consider the global feature descriptors while ignoring the local object parts which is essential to distinguish classes that look similar.
+Concurrent to our work, several methods~\cite{jia2021joint,zhong2021openmix,zhong2021neighborhood,fini2021unified} are proposed to improve the performance of novel category discovery from different perspectives, showing promising results.
+The existing methods only consider the global feature descriptors while ignoring the local object parts which are essential to distinguish classes that look similar.
 In our approach, we jointly consider both and allow information exchange between them for more reliable new category discovery.